 - 10. Clean any dirt from around the spark plug bases. - 11.
-Using the spark plug wrench (4) provided in the tool kit, remove the spark plugs.
+Using a spark plug wrench (4), remove the spark plugs.

 FRONT (front cylinder)

 (4) spark plug wrench

 - 12. Inspect the electrodes and center porcelain for deposits, corrosion, or carbon fouling.
 If the corrosion or deposits are heavy, replace the plug. - 13.
 Make sure that a 1.0 mm wire-type feeler gauge cannot be inserted between the spark plug gap (9).
 If the gauge fits in the gap, replace the plug with a new one. - 14.
 Make sure the plug washer is in good condition.